splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 Token usage with a Collector in data forwarding (gateway) mode
 ======================================================================

-In a set-up where Collectors in host monitoring (agent) mode send data to another Collector in data forwarding or gateway mode, they don't send the data directly to Splunk Observability Cloud back-end.
+In a set-up where Collectors in host monitoring (agent) mode send data to another Collector in data forwarding (gateway) mode, agent Collectors don't send the data directly to the Splunk Observability Cloud back-end.
 In this case, only the ingest token in the gateway Collector is used, and tokens in the Collectors that are sending data to a gateway are ignored, unless :ref:`they're using the SignalFx exporter <collector-signalfx-tokens>`.
 Therefore, you only need one valid token for the gateway Collector to see data in Splunk Observability Cloud, and the rest of Collectors could have invalid or expired tokens.

 .. _collector-signalfx-tokens: